To start Fiorano eStudio application, perform the following actions:

-To edit a microservice in the Service Descriptor editor, right-click the desired microservice in the Micro Service Palette or in the Micro Service Repository and click the Edit option from the context menu.
+To edit a service in the Service Descriptor editor, right-click the desired service in Micro Service Palette or in Micro Service Repository and click the Edit option from the context menu.

-Attributes of the Service Descriptor are divided into three categories:
+Attributes of Service Descriptor are divided into three categories:

-- Overview – Contains general information about the microservice such as Name, GUID, version, and icon.
+- Overview – Contains general information about the Service like Name, GUID, version, icon etc.

-- Execution – Contains information about microservice ports, runtime arguments, launch options and log configuration.
+- Execution – Contains information about service ports, runtime arguments, launch options and log configuration.

-- Deployment – Contains information about microservice resources, dependencies and general deployment information.
+- Deployment – Contains information about service resources, dependencies and general deployment information.